 Selected paying exhibitions will have an Online Tickets option.

-Tickets purchased online for our summer 2012 shows will be available for posting from 15 June.
-After that, all tickets will be delivered by post within 5 working days.
+All tickets will be delivered by post within 5 working days.

 When purchasing tickets for exhibitions online, in person from the exhibition venues or Weston Link Information Desk, there will be an option to buy Gift Aid tickets.
 Gift Aid tickets include a 10% donation above the standard ticket price.